flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-N6705B/Keysight-N6705B.md

 ---
-title: Connecting to Keysight N6705B by Keysight in Python
+title: Connecting to Keysight (Agilent) N6705B by Keysight (Agilent) in Python
-sidebar_label: Keysight N6705B
+sidebar_label: Keysight (Agilent) N6705B
 description: The N6705B is a 4-slot mainframe that accepts up to 4 DC Power Modules, and up to 600 W total DC Power Module output power.
 The modules are ordered separately.
 N6705B accepts the same modules as N6700 Modular Power System, with over 30 modules to choose from
 keywords: [multimeters, Keysight, QCodes]
 slug: /instruments-database/multimeters/keysight/keysight-n6705b